 - SEL Competency-Building Toolkits (Self-Efficacy)

 Pro Tip: Through Panorama's Playbook, schools and districts that partner with Panorama can access research-backed lesson plans and interventions from leading social-emotional learning curriculum providers such as Everyday Speech, Camp Kindness Counts, Second Step, Take 5!
-Institute, CATCH, Transforming Education, and many others!
+Institute, Transforming Education, and many others!

 1. How To Handle Bullying